Serrano Pepper Guide: Heat Levels, Recipes & Buying Tips for Spicy Food Lovers

 What Is a Serrano Chile Pepper?

-The serrano chile pepper (Capsicum annuum) hails from the mountains of Mexico — in fact, its name comes from "sierra," meaning mountain range.
-These peppers are small, typically about 2–4 inches long, and often used fresh in salsas, sauces, and marinades.
+The serrano chile pepper (Capsicum annuum) originates from the mountainous regions of Mexico, with its name derived from "sierra" meaning mountain range.
+These peppers are small, typically 2–4 inches long, and prized for their vibrant flavor and moderate heat.
+They start green and mature to red, orange, brown, or purple, with ripening increasing both sweetness and heat intensity.

 How Hot Are Serrano Peppers?